Principles of Compression Therapy

 The form of the leg: The pressure exerted on the leg depends on the curvature of the local surface (Laplace Law).
 Thus, a given stocking exerts a higher pressure above the tibial edge and the Achille's tendon and a lower one at the lateral aspect of the leg.
 Behind the ankles, no pressure is exerted as the garment does not touch the skin.

 1. Hemodynamics effect

-- Reduce pathological reflux in diseased superficial and/or deep veins
+- Reduces reflux in diseased superficial and/or deep veins

 2. Effect on tissue

-- Reduce an elevated water content of the tissue
+- Reduces an elevated oedema in of the tissue